 On January 8, 2019, the Investors filed a complaint with the Federal District Court in Washington, D.C. requesting recognition of the Award.
 The complaint for recognition of the Award was notified to the Republic by consular means on July 26, 2019, granting a period to answer until September 24, 2019 without Venezuela responding.
-Consequently, on October 21, 2019, the Investors requested the Judge to issue a judgment recognizing the Award considering the Republic's contempt.
-As of this date, this request is still pending to be resolved.
+Consequently, on October 21, 2019, the Investors requested the Judge to issue a judgment recognizing the Award considering the Republic's default.
+On March 3, 2020, representatives of the Republic appeared in the proceedings, answered the lawsuit and presented their objections to the passing of a default judgment.
+On March 16, 2020, the Investors asked the Tribunal to issue a summary judgment against Venezuela, to which Venezuela later objected and argued in favor of a judgment against the recognition of the Award.
+On November 17, 2020, the Judge ordered the suspension of the award recognition proceeding until the award annulment proceeding is resolved.
+Since the procedure for annulment of the Award has already been resolved, the Judge resumed the procedure for the recognition of the Award on January 24, 2021, thus the Investors' request remains pending to be resolved, to date.

 Nevertheless, even though future discussions with the Republic could take place from time to time, the Company cannot assure that such discussions will be successful or will result in the Investors receiving adequate compensation, if any, for the violation to the Investment Treaty in the terms dictated in the Award or for the eventual enforcement of the Expropriation Decree by the Republic.
-Additionally, the Company cannot predict the results of the Award annulment proceeding, or the proceedings for the recognition and enforcement of the Award that the Investors commenced or may commence or the ramifications that costly and prolonged legal disputes could have on its results of operations or financial position, or the likelihood of collecting the Award.
+Additionally, the Company cannot predict the results of the proceedings for the recognition and enforcement of the Award that the Investors commenced or may commence or the ramifications that costly and prolonged legal disputes could have on its results of operations or financial position, or the likelihood of collecting the Award.

 On the other hand, the special administrators appointed through the Providence have been resigning their chargers, the last of them resigning at the end of 2018, without the Republic having appointed new special administrators, and since that moment there has been no direct or indirect participation by representatives of the Republic in the decision-making and management of the administration and operation of MONACA and DEMASECA.
-These administration activities are only carried out by MONACA and DEMASECA's management team, which is directed by its local Directive Committee in Venezuela.
+These administration activities are only carried out by MONACA and DEMASECA's management team, which is directed by its local Executive Committee in Venezuela.
 Although it could be concluded that some of the factual assumptions that were taken in account for the determination under IFRS regarding the loss of control no longer exist or have been mitigated, this does not change the previous conclusions following the IFRS guidelines.
 Likewise, the macroeconomic indicators used to determine the devaluation of the investment in Venezuela have continued deteriorating due to the economic and social situation in that country that has been negatively impacted by hyperinflation and significant currency devaluation.